top of page

 Equine Rehab with Sidonia McIntyre

 I spent 6 weeks with Sidonia at her course in Edmonton, AB.
-We were learning at the Whitemud Equine Learning Centre, were we had a variety of different horses to learn with.
+We were learning at the Whitemud Equine Learning Centre, where we had a variety of different horses to learn with.
 I learned techniques which included: massage theory, advanced massage techniques, assessment and treatment of soft tissue injurie, palpation, scar tissue removal, lymphatic drainage, deep fascia and dura matter release, colic relief, advanced equine anatomy, advanced assessment of the body, joints and confirmation of the horse, health check, hydrotherapy, stretches, anatomy of movement, conformation, gait assessment, saddle fit assessment, equine behaviour, horsemanship, assessment of the spinal column, vertebrae realignment and joint play.

 Screenshot_20230309_110752_Drive.jpg